OutlawOnGithub/Age-Of-Cheap-Empires/README.md

 We've learnt a lot through the six month, such as planning work sessions, using the GIT tool, working as a team, using advanced programming technics compared to what we knew before starting

+There is an online version of this game also